tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Documentation Format Reference.md

 When a value is both an input and output value, for example the value of a property, use the Value element.
 The Returns and Value elements are mutually exclusive.

-Some functions and commands in LiveCode change the value of 'the result' and the 'it' variable.
+Some functions and commands in change the value of 'the result' and the 'it' variable.
 In these cases there are also special return parameter elements It and The result.

 All of these elements can have a type specified in brackets before the colon, as for parameter elements.
 The same comments about formatting apply to return parameters.